GuyFromTheInternet/cypressautoexec/README.md

 pressing insert lets you choose the option from the "end" world edit menu

-pressing the up arrow spawns a invisible dude
+pressing the up arrow spawns 4 skeletons

-pressing the left arrow spawns a frog model
+pressing the left arrow spawns a green cat

 pressing the down arrow spawns a recruiter

-pressing the right arrow spawns 4 skeletons
+pressing the right arrow spawns an invisible dude

+pressing divide sets time to day (be careful, resets your milestone!)

+pressing multiply sets time to night (be careful, resets your milestone!)

 Things like mat_fullbright or no biomes will only affect chunks near you, use f10 to refresh all chunks

 To install the autoexec put it in your .minecraft folder